 This document is the Washington Department of Fish and Wildlife’s Pinto Abalone Recovery Plan.
 It identifies the recovery goal for WDFW and its partners, specifies population targets for reclassification, and outlines strategies and tasks necessary to meet the recovery goal.
 This plan also describes the essential partnerships and collaborations needed to restore this subtidal shellfish species back to a self-sustaining, healthy population.
 This document does not directly address the status of pinto abalone populations in Washington relative to recovery criteria.
 That will occur during the next status review, to take place every five years since the initial listing in 2019.

 Effective recovery of pinto abalone will require not only a halt of population decline but an increase in population density and habitat occupancy.
-Given the low densities, it seems unlikely that such an increase will be possible without an active supplementation program that relies on restocking hatchery raised abalone into the wild.
+Given the low densities, it seems unlikely that such an increase will be possible without an active supplementation program that relies on placing hatchery-raised abalone into the wild.
 Until populations are above a minimum density for natural reproduction, and size structure observations indicate strong recruitment, pinto abalone in Washington are at risk of local extinction.
 WDFW and partners including the Puget Sound Restoration Fund (PSRF) have worked on active restoration of pinto abalone since 2002.
-Restoration efforts to date have included the foundation and maintenance of an abalone hatchery, the outplanting of 40,000 juvenile abalone onto 21 sites in the San Juan Islands.
+Restoration efforts to date have included the foundation and maintenance of an abalone hatchery and the outplanting of 40,000 juvenile abalone onto 21 sites in the San Juan Islands.
 Researchers have studied abalone survival, growth, movement, and detectability using tags (Carson et al. 2019).
-They have explored the use of outplanting younger juveniles and competent larvae and continued to sample and analyze population genetics and disease risk (see Section II).
+They have explored the use of outplanting younger juveniles and competent larvae and continue to sample and analyze population genetics and disease risk (see Section II).

-Thirty documented, naturally-formed spawning aggregations, each containing at least 6 pinto abalone and having an overall density of at least 0.3 abalone m-2 are located within each of the two regions.
+Thirty documented, naturally formed spawning aggregations, each containing at least 6 pinto abalone and having an overall density of at least 0.3 abalone m-2 are located within each of the two regions.
 At least 4 of the 5 subregions in each region must have at least 3 spawning aggregations within their bounds to ensure that aggregations are dispersed throughout the historic range.

 Monitoring abalone populations is quite unlike most wildlife monitoring methods used for endangered species in Washington.
-Since pinto abalone are found in the subtidal zone between 3 and 20 meters depth, advanced scientific scuba diving and boating skills and experience are required.
+Since pinto abalone are found in the subtidal zone between 3 and 20 meters depth, advanced scientific scuba diving and boating skills as well as abalone identification experience are required.
 Due to the limitations in time underwater for scuba divers, monitoring is highly time sensitive.
 To maximize efficiency, divers split into teams and conduct multiple dives per day; each dive lasting approximately 1 to 1.5 hours.
 Additionally, the strong tidal exchanges in the San Juan Islands and Strait of Juan de Fuca require advanced planning to ensure dive safety and limit available windows for dive work.

 Despite the challenging field work environment, WDFW and partners have made major strides towards reaching pinto abalone recovery goals.
 We believe this plan will guide continued advances in research and restoration of this species in Washington.